Shell's profits hit by big Arctic, Canadian write-offs

-LONDON Royal Dutch Shell (RDSa.L) on Thursday reported a hefty $8.2 billion (5.4 billion pounds) charge, equivalent to around 5 percent of its market value, due to write-offs on projects in the Alaskan Arctic and Canada as Europe's biggest oil producer grapples with weak oil prices.
+LONDON Royal Dutch Shell (RDSa.L) on Thursday reported a hefty $8.2 billion charge, equivalent to around 5 percent of its market value, due to write-offs on projects in the Alaskan Arctic and Canada as Europe's biggest oil producer grapples with weak oil prices.

 The oil major's third-quarter current cost of supplies earnings, the company's definition of net income, came in at $1.8 billion, below analysts' expectations of $2.74 billion and 70 percent lower than a year ago.